 There are two varieties of Arrowhead stitch (see the tutorial).
 One is a horizontal version, and one is vertical.
 Both varieties are good examples of a stitch that has a strong geometric structure that enables you to create numerous patterns by arranging the stitches in various ways.
 It is ideal to work in bands for borders or over an area for fills.

 Beyond TAST Week 18

-I have decided to suggest both, as the challenge, because it is useful to experiment with both as they both have their merits.
+I have decided to suggest both, for the challenge, because they both have their merits.
+And they are well worth experimenting with.
 I also know if I suggest one without the other, someone will ask if I know the other version!

 As I said, both have their merits and both can add texture in interesting ways to a piece.
 They both make a great edge to your work too!

 Where to share your stitching for TAST Week 18